 Attending: Vesta Kroese (NL), Marlene Haring (AUT)

 Returning to the Finnish Church sauna for the first time since it was refurbished, coincidentally during a rare week of late winter snow.
-Artist Marlene Haring read from herpublication of anecdotes from her performance practice and we discussed intimacy, personal space, comfort zones and self-care.
+Artist Marlene Haring read from herpublication of anecdotes from her performance practice and we discussed intimacy, personal space, social awkwardness, comfort zones and self-care.

 Sauna Reading Group #4